Star Cluster Astrophotography

-Below you will find all our photos of star clusters.
-We imaged many clusters on our hunt to capture all Messier objects.
-The Messier catalog contains 56 Star Clusters, 29 globular clusters and 27 open clusters.
+We have imaged many star clusters on our hunt to capture all Messier objects.
+The Messier catalog contains 56 Star Clusters, 29 globular clusters, and 27 open clusters.

 How Many Types of Star Clusters are there?